bookofproofs/bookofproofs.github.io/_sources/history/18th-century/canard.md

 * Canard argued that the imposition of a new tax produces disequilibrium and sets in motion certain equilibrating adjustments which take time to work themselves through the economy.
 * Canard's maxim that 'every old tax is good, every new tax is bad', must be judged in this context.
 * Despite this work by Canard and other early writers, Antoine Augustin Cournot is usually considered as writing the first significant work on mathematical economics when he published Recherches sur les principes mathématiques de la théorie des richesses Ⓣ(Research on the mathematical principles of the theory of wealth) (1838).
-* Although in many ways this is in fact correct, it appears that an important starting point for his work was Canard's book Principes d'économie politique Ⓣ(Principles of political economy) (1801).
-* We should end this biography by noting that Canard was married and his daughter Elisabeth-Félicie Bayle-Mouillard (1796-1865) published several books on a wide variety of topics such as poetry, manuals of domestic economy, and a manual of perfumes.

 Born 2 December 1754, Sézanne, Haute Marne, France.
 Died 28 August 1833, Moulins-sur-Allier, Auvergne, France.